showlab/WorldGUI/README.md

 - [OOTB (Computer Use)](https://github.com/showlab/computer_use_ootb?tab=readme-ov-file): Computer Use OOTB is an out-of-the-box (OOTB) solution for Desktop GUI Agent, including API-based (Claude 3.5 Computer Use) and locally-running models (ShowUI, UI-TARS).

 - [ShowUI](https://github.com/showlab/ShowUI): Open-source, End-to-end, Lightweight, Vision-Language-Action model for GUI Agent & Computer Use.

+- [AssistGUI](https://arxiv.org/pdf/2312.13108): AssistGUI is the first work that focuses on desktop productivity software usage with over 100 realistic GUI tasks.

+- [VideoGUI](https://github.com/showlab/videogui): A Benchmark for GUI Automation from Instructional Videos.
+Can a GUI agent behave like a human when giving an image-style effect and a user query?

 - [SWE-bench Multimodal](https://www.swebench.com/multimodal.html): SWE-bench Multimodal is a dataset for evaluating AI systems on visual software engineering tasks.

 ## 🎓 Citation